-Based on the exclusion and extra-financial supervision policy set forth in section 4.6 "ESG and Carbon Approach" in Part A of this Prospectus and the fundamental analysis carried out in accordance with the Sub-Fund's investment strategy described above, the Management Company identifies an investment universe of approximately 150 to 200 issuers most of which belong to the composite index 65% ICE BofA ML Global Corporate Index (G0BC) and 35% Global High Yield Index (HW00).
+Based on the exclusion and extra-financial supervision policy set forth in section 4.6 "ESG and Carbon Approach" in Part A of this Prospectus and the fundamental analysis carried out in accordance with the Sub-Fund's investment strategy described above, the Management Company identifies an investment universe of approximately 150 to 200 issuers most of which belong to the composite index 65% ICE BofA ML Global Corporate Index (GOBC) and 35% Global High Yield Index (HW00).
 Some of these issuers may not be included in the composition of that index.

-The primary objective of the Non-Financial Approach is to ensure that the weighted average carbon intensity of the FCP (GHG emissions per million euros of turnover) is at least 20% lower than that of the composite index 65% ICE BofA ML Global Corporate Index (G0BC) and 35% Global High Yield Index (HW00) pursuant to the Carbon Footprint Reduction Policy set forth in section 4.6 "ESG and Carbon Approach" in Part A of this Prospectus.
+The primary objective of the Non-Financial Approach is to ensure that the weighted average carbon intensity of the FCP (GHG emissions per million euros of turnover) is at least 20% lower than that of the composite index 65% ICE BofA ML Global Corporate Index (GOBC) and 35% Global High Yield Index (HW00) pursuant to the Carbon Footprint Reduction Policy set forth in section 4.6 "ESG and Carbon Approach" in Part A of this Prospectus.
 The benchmark used by the Sub-Fund is a broad market index that do not necessarily consider in its composition or calculation methodology the non-financial characteristics promoted by the Sub-Fund.
+The Management Company considers that the dispersion of this index would not question the significance of its carbon footprint reduction approach.